 - Will the operating systems of your users’ devices (i.e. iOS, Android, Windows) be compatible with the solution’s app?

-- Is there a need for printable, paper-based data entry using scan-to-email in areas without connectivity and/or where it is impractical to use devices, laptops, PC’s.
+- Is there a need for printable, paper-based data entry using scan-to-email in areas without connectivity and/or where it is impractical to use devices, laptops, and PCs?

 3. Your Integration Requirements

-Whether it is integrating to create enterprise-wide (and multi-data source) performance dashboards, enable Single Sign-On (SSO) to your network environment or linking with HR databases to avoid the time and cost of managing user data in multiple locations, it is very rare these days that an enterprise-level software solution is standalone.
+Whether it is integrating to create enterprise-wide (and multi-data source) performance dashboards, enabling Single Sign-On (SSO) to your network environment, or linking with HR databases to avoid the time and cost of managing user data in multiple locations, it is very rare these days that an enterprise-level software solution is standalone.

 As such, it is virtually essential that any solution you aim to use across your business can integrate with other enterprise software solutions for security, reporting, and overall efficiency reasons.

 - Does the solution provide for integration if needed?